-• The fourth panel in Table 2-4 shows the effect on the Budget in the case of a 1 percentage point higher rate of inflation and a 1 percentage point higher

-- nominal interest rate in 2017.
-Both inflation and interest rates return to their assumed levels in 2018.
-This would result in a permanently higher price level and level of nominal GDP over the course of the forecast horizon.
-The effect on the Budget deficit would be fairly modest, although receipts would increase slightly more than outlays over the eleven years.
-This is because revenues would respond more quickly to price increases than outlays, which are set in advance.
-Over the years from 2017-2027, the Budget deficit would be smaller by about \$32 billion. - The fifth panel in the table illustrates the effects on the Budget deficit of an inflation rate and an interest rate 1 percentage point higher than projected in every year of the forecast.
-As in the previous case, the overall effect on the deficit over the forecast is modest (only \$85 billion accumulated), and receipts rise faster than outlays because more spending decisions are determined in advance of price increases.
-It is still important to note, however, that faster inflation implies that the real value of Federal spending would be eroded. - The next panel reports the effect on the deficit resulting from an increase in interest rates in every year of the forecast, with no accompanying increase in inflation.
+- The fourth panel in Table 2-4 shows the effect on the Budget in the case of a one percentage point higher rate of inflation and a 1 percentage point higher nominal interest rate in 2018.
+Both inflation and interest rates return to their assumed levels in 2019.
+This would result in a permanently higher price level and nominal GDP over the course of the forecast horizon.
+The effect on the Budget deficit would be fairly modest, as receipts would increase slightly less than outlays over the eleven years.
+This is because revenues, interest payments, and nondiscretionary outlays rise with inflation while discretionary outlays are assumed fixed.
+Over the years from 2018-2028, the budget deficit would increase by about \$36 billion. - The fifth panel in the table illustrates the effects on the budget deficit of an inflation rate and an interest rate one percentage point higher than projected in every year of the forecast.
+The overall effect on the deficit over the forecast is \$334 billion accumulated as both receipts, interest payments, and mandatory outlays (on Social Security and Federal pensions rise with inflation while discretionary outlays are presumed to be fixed.
+It is still important to note, however, that faster inflation implies that the real value of Federal discretionary spending would be eroded. - The next panel reports the effect on the deficit resulting from an increase in interest rates in every year of the forecast, with no accompanying increase in inflation.
 The result is a much higher accumulated deficit, as the Federal Government would have to make much higher interest payments on its debt.
-Receipts would be slightly higher as the Federal Reserve would earn more on its holdings of securities and households would pay higher taxes on interest income, but these increases would not offset the effect on outlays. - The seventh panel in the table reports the effect on the Budget deficit of an inflation rate 1 percentage point higher than projected in every year of the forecast window, while the interest rate remains as forecast.
+Receipts would be slightly higher as households would pay higher taxes on interest income. - The seventh panel in the table reports the effect on the budget deficit of an inflation rate one percentage point higher than projected in every year of the forecast window, while the interest rate remains as forecast.
 In this case, the result is a much smaller deficit over the eleven years of the forecast relative to the baseline.
-Permanently faster inflation results in much higher revenues over the next eleven years, which helps to reduce interest payments on debt.
-Outlays rise due to higher cost-of-living increases on items such as Social Security, though not so much as to offset the revenue increases. - Finally, the table shows the effect on the budget deficit if the Federal government were to borrow an additional \$100 billion in 2017, while all of the other projections remain constant.
-Outlays rise over the forecast window by an accumulated \$32.7 billion, due to higher interest payments.
+Permanently higher inflation results in much higher revenues over the next eleven years, which helps to reduce interest payments on debt.